carbon-language/carbon-lang/llvm/docs/HowToUpdateDebugInfo.rst

   ``Value::replaceAllUsesWith`` API transparently updates debug uses of the dying instruction to point to the replacement value.

-* If the dying instruction cannot be RAUW'd, call ``llvm::salvageDebugInfoOrMarkUndef`` on it.
+* If the dying instruction cannot be RAUW'd, call ``llvm::salvageDebugInfo`` on it.
 This makes a best-effort attempt to rewrite debug uses of the dying instruction by describing its effect as a ``DIExpression``.

 * If one of the **operands** of a dying instruction would become trivially dead, use ``llvm::replaceAllDbgUsesWith`` to rewrite the debug uses of that